 2. Customers already have and use AR – no adoption is needed

 Whenever there is a breakthrough in technology, the main challenge businesses face is persuading customers to adopt it.
 Depending on the type of technology and the psychographics of the customer base, the technology is easier or more difficult to adopt.
-A great example is the ATM; it was invented in the late 1960s but wasn’t adopted until the 1980s because people didn’t trust a machine to give them their money.
+A great example is the ATM; it was invented in the late 1960s but wasn’t adopted until the 1980s because people didn’t trust the machine to give them their money.

 In the case of Augmented Reality, the adoption has already taken place.
 There is no need for your business to persuade your customers because the smartphone in their hands grants them instant access to Augmented Reality.